Scalable marginalization of correlated latent variables with applications to learning particle interaction kernels: Background: Gaussian process

 Constructing a GP emulator to approximate computer simulation typically starts with a ``space-filling" design, such as the Latin hypercube sampling (LHS), to fill the input space.
 Numerical solutions of computer models were then obtained at these design points, and the set $\{(\mathbf x_i,y_i)\}^{N}_{i=1}$ is used for training a GP emulator.
-For any observed input $\mathbf x^*$, the predictive mean in (\ref{equ:predictiongp}) is often used for predictions, and the uncertainty of observations can be obtained through the predictive distribution.
-To demonstrate the increased accuracy with more inputs, we plot the predictive mean of a GP emulator to approximate the Branin function \cite{simulationlib} with N training inputs sampled from LHS, using the default setting of the {\tt RobustGaSP} package \cite{gu2018robustgasp}.
+For any observed input $\mathbf x^*$, the predictive mean in (\ref{equ:predictiongp}) is often used for predictions, and the uncertainty of observations can be obtained through the predictive distribution. in Figure \ref{fig:branin}, we plot the predictive mean of a GP emulator to approximate the Branin function \cite{simulationlib} with N training inputs sampled from LHS, using the default setting of the {\tt RobustGaSP} package \cite{gu2018robustgasp}.
 When the number of observations increases from $N=12$ (middle panel) to $N=24$ (right panel), the predictive error becomes smaller.

 The computational complexity of GP models increases at the order of $\mathcal O(N^3)$, which prohibits applications on emulating complex computer simulations, when a relatively large number of simulation runs are required.
 In the next section, we will introduce the state space representation of GP with Mat{\'e}rn covariance and one-dimensional input, where the computational order scales as $\mathcal O(N)$ without approximation.
 This method can be applied to problems with high dimensional input space discussed in Section \ref{sec:particle_interactions}.